aosabook/500lines/template-engine/chapter.md

 knowledge about our template engine at all.
 We could use it in such a way that three different functions were defined in the Python, and then `get_globals` would return a dict of three values, the three functions.
-As it happens, our template engine only need to define one function.
+As it happens, our template engine only needs to define one function.
 But it's better software design to keep that implementation detail in the template engine code, and out of our CodeBuilder class.